How To Clean Silverware

 How to clean silverware?
 Toothpaste is one of the best and least expensive ways to clean silverware of that annoying tarnish that builds up over time.

-The only caveat to be aware of when using toothpaste is to be sure the paste is white and is free of whitening additives or baking soda.
+The only caveat when using toothpaste is to make sure the paste is white and free of whitening additives or baking soda.
+Here's how to clean silverware with toothpaste.

 How to Clean Silverware in 3 Easy Steps